matildagaddi/power-outage-attacks/README.md

 We ran two permutation tests on #1 OUTAGE.DURATION and #2 RES.SALES as possible factors the CUSTOMERS.AFFECTED missingness could be dependent on.

 #1 OUTAGE.DURATION
+Here we can see the distribution of outage duration based on if customers affected is missing or not.
+They seem different enough that there may be a dependency here.
+Let's see with the permutation test.
 <iframe
   src="assets/miss_dist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-Here we can see the distribution of outage duration based on if customers affected is missing or not.
-They seem different enough that there may be a dependency here.
-Let's see with the permutation test.

 Our test statistic was the difference in the means of OUTAGE.DURATION when CUSTOMERS.AFFECTED was missing and when it was not missing.
 <iframe
   src="assets/perm_out.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 We chose a significance level of 0.05.
 We reject the null hypothesis that CUSTOMERS.AFFECTED is not dependent on OUTAGE.DURATION with a p-value of 0.0062.
-This leads us to believe it's missingness mechanism is Missing at Random (MAR) dependent on OUTAGE.DURATION.
+This leads us to believe it's missingness mechanism could be Missing at Random (MAR), dependent on OUTAGE.DURATION.

 #2 RES.SALES